-Art Noveau as an art style was mainly displayed in architecture and the visual arts at the end of the nineteenth century and the beginning of the twentieth.
-A particular ideology accompanied this artistic movement, rooted in a complex historical pathways and traditions, strongly influenced by the romantic tradition where ancient cultures, idealism and exoticism played together the new cards of art.
+As a famous art style that dazzled many countries, Art Nouveau was mainly displayed in architecture and the visual arts at the end of the nineteenth century and the beginning of the twentieth century.
+A particular ideology accompanied this artistic movement, which is rooted in complex historical pathways and traditions and is strongly influenced by the romantic tradition, where ancient cultures, idealism and exoticism combined to make a totally new form of art.

-The manifestation of Art Noveau in Barcelona contributed to a unique period of time in the history of the city where the artistic effervescence went parallel to the economic expansion and the demolition of the medieval walls.
-The new bourgeoisie needed to align itself with the modern Europe by means of exposing their wealth and power throughout the expression of art.
-The organisation of two Universal Exhibitions (1888 and 1929) was not isolated from the need to showcase in several representations, basically in the fields of architecture and fine arts, the emergence of a new artistic movement which was definitely simultaneous to the development of a new societal distribution of power.
+The manifestation of Art Nouveau (or Catalan Modernism) in Barcelona contributed to a unique period in the city's history where artistic effervescence ran parallel to economic expansion and the demolition of the city's original medieval walls.
+The new bourgeoisie needed to align itself with modern Europe by means of exposing their wealth and power through the expression of art.
+The organisation of two Universal Exhibitions in Barcelona (in 1888 and 1929) was not isolated from the need to showcase the emergence of this new artistic movement, particularly in the fields of architecture and the fine arts.
+Thus, the rise of Art Nouveau in Barcelona developed simultaneously with the development of a new society and distribution of social power.

-Art Noveau artists usually specialised in one artistic field but were, if not masters, able to perform in different artistic disciplines.
-To well-known architects such as Domènech i Montaner or Gaudí, painters like Casas, Opisso or Nonell, sculptors such as Llimona or Clarassó and writers such as Rusiñol, the importance of quality craftmanship became essential to adequately achieve the high standards required.
+Art Nouveau artists usually specialised in one creative field but were also able to perform in other artistic disciplines outside their own.
+From well-known architects such as Gaudí or Domènech i Montaner to painters like Casas, Opisso or Nonell; sculptors such as Llimona or Clarassó; and writers such as Rusiñol, the importance of quality craftsmanship became essential to achieving the high artistic standards this movement required.